austencloud/tka-desktop/action_plan.md

             "",
             "### API Integration",
             "",
-            "TKA v2 provides a REST API for external integrations.
+            "TKA modern provides a REST API for external integrations.
 See [API.md](API.md) for details.", "",
             "### Performance Monitoring",
             "",